 FDD (Feature-Driven Development)

 FDD is a favorite method among development teams as it removes: Confusion and rework.
-During FDD, a feature takes around 2-10 days – which differs from Scrum, having sprints that typically last two or sometimes four weeks.
+During FDD, a feature takes around 2-10 days – which differs from the agile scrum methodology, having sprints that typically last two or sometimes four weeks.
 Teams using all Agile methodologies operate with the primary goal of quickly and effectively satisfying the needs of their customers; FDD is no exception.

 ASD (Adaptive Software development)